bcgov/business-create-ui/k8s/README.md

 1. **Setup parameters** Alter, or copy the *bcrs-entities-create-ui-build-pipeline.param* updating the values for your pipeline.
 2. **Create the pipeline** process the template referencing your parameter file. `oc process -f templates/business-create-ui.pipeline.json --param-file=business-create-ui.pipeline.param  | oc create -f -`
 3. **Create the Jenkinsfile** this is the code that the pipeline runs.
-In the Jenkisnfile folder for this repo there should be 2 groovy files *deploy-test.groovy* and *deploy-prod.groovy*.
+In the Jenkisnfile folder for this repo there should be 3 groovy files *deploy-dev.groovy*, *deploy-test.groovy* and *deploy-prod.groovy*.
 These should contain code to tag the current image of the environment to -previous and then tag the source image to the current image.
 Next it should verify that the new image tag triggered a new deployment.
 Finally, it should run any automated integration tests and report if they succeed or not.

 ## Updating OpenShift Environment